chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 sudo chef-automate config show > current_config.toml
 ```

-{{< /note >}}

-From Automate `4.x.y` version onwards, OpenSearch credentials are not stored in the config.
+**Note:** From Automate `4.x.y` version onwards, OpenSearch credentials are not stored in the config.
 Add the OpenSearch password to the generated config above.
 For example:

 ```bash
 [global.v1.external.opensearch.auth.basic_auth]